OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 #### Borrowing Against Redemptions

 While a redemption is in progress, users can borrow against the committed amount.
-Note: Borrowing functionality is disabled in the initial rollout and will be enabled in a future update.
+Borrowing is available for authorized assets and facilities configured in the Deposit Redemption Vault.
+The Olympus app displays the current borrow percentage, annual interest rate, and expected loan terms before users borrow.

 ##### How Borrowing Works

-- **Loan Amount**: Borrow up to a configured percentage of the redemption amount
+- **Loan Amount**: Borrow up to the configured percentage of the redemption amount
-- **Fixed Interest**: Loans have fixed interest rates matching the redemption period
+- **Fixed Interest**: Interest is calculated from the configured annual rate and the redemption period
-- **Collateralized**: The active redemption serves as collateral
+- **Collateralized**: The active redemption secures the loan through the receipt tokens held in the redemption vault
+- **No Price-Based Liquidation**: Redemption loans are not liquidated because of OHM or receipt-token market-price changes; default is based on the loan due date and unpaid principal

 ##### Repayment Process

 - **Interest First**: Repayments first cover interest, then principal
 - **Protocol Fees**: Interest payments go to the protocol treasury
 - **Flexible Timing**: Users can repay at any time during the loan period
+- **Receipt Tokens Stay Locked**: Repayment reduces the loan, but receipt tokens are only returned through cancelling the redemption or consumed when finishing redemption

 ##### Loan Extensions